-$$\frac{[\Gamma_1] \qquad [\Gamma_k]}{a \qquad C \qquad \cdots \qquad C} (\text{def. reflection})$$
+$$\frac{a \quad C \dots C}{C} \text{ (def. reflection)}$$

-The principle of definitional reflection is related to the inversion principle (see Lorenzen [14], Prawitz [22]; cf. [24], [2]) and can also be expressed as follows: Whatever formula C follows from each of the defining conditions $\Gamma_1, \ldots, \Gamma_k$ of the atom a follows from a itself.
-It is justified if given definitions of atoms can be assumed to be complete in the sense that the atoms are defined by the given definitional clauses and by nothing else.
-In mathematical definitions this is sometimes made explicit by giving definitional clauses for something together with the remark that nothing else defines this, or by saying that one is defining the smallest set for which given definitional clauses hold.
+The principle of definitional reflection is related to the inversion principle (see Lorenzen 1955, Prawitz 1965; cf. Schroeder-Heister 2007, de Campos Sanz and Piecha 2009) and can also be expressed as follows: Whatever formula C follows from each of the defining conditions $\Gamma_1, \ldots, \Gamma_k$ of the atom a follows from a itself.
+It is justified if the given definitions of atoms can be assumed to be complete in the sense that the atoms are defined by the given definitional clauses and by nothing else.
+In mathematical definitions this is sometimes made explicit by giving definitional clauses for something together with the remark that nothing else defines it, or by saying that one is defining the smallest set for which given definitional clauses hold.

 The argumentation form of definitional reasoning is the dialogical equivalent to the principles of definitional closure and definitional reflection.
 Both principles are incorporated in the single argumentation form of definitional reasoning.
 For dialogues, the difference between definitional closure and definitional reflection appears at the level of strategies.
-Here only a single defense move $P \Gamma_i$ needs to be given for an attack $O ? \mathscr{D}$, whereas all possible defense moves $O \Gamma_i$ must be given for an attack $P ? \mathscr{D}$.
-In other words, in the first case only the defining conditions Γ_i of one clause defining the attacked atom are needed, whereas in the second case the defining conditions Γ_i of each clause defining the attacked atom have to be taken into account.
-Thus definitional reasoning in dialogues corresponds to the principles of definitional closure and definitional reflection in natural deduction as follows: Instances of the argumentation form of definitional reasoning in which the attack move is $O ? \mathscr{D}$ correspond to applications of definitional closure, and instances of the argumentation form of definitional reasoning in which the attack move is $P ? \mathscr{D}$ correspond to applications of definitional reflection.
+Here, only a single defense move $\mathbf{P}\Gamma_i$ needs to be given for an attack $\mathbf{P} ? \mathcal{D}$ .
+In other words, in the first case only the defining conditions $\Gamma_i$ of one clause defining the attacked atom are needed, whereas in the second case the defining conditions $\Gamma_i$ of each clause defining the attacked atom have to be taken into account.
+Thus definitional reasoning in dialogues corresponds to the principles of definitional closure and definitional reflection in natural deduction as follows: Instances of the argumentation form of definitional reasoning in which the attack move is $O?\mathscr{D}$ correspond to applications of definitional closure, and instances of the argumentation form of definitional reasoning in which the attack move is $P?\mathscr{D}$ correspond to applications of definitional reflection.